8 min read

-No matter which way you slice it, profits are heavily impacted when an employee quits.
-This is especially true for small businesses because most of them run on tribal knowledge – when a member of the tribe leaves, so, too, does the knowledge.
+No matter which way you slice it, profits are heavily impacted when an employee leaves for a variety of reasons.
+Although the expense does not have its own line on your income statement, the cost of turnover should not be ignored.
+Turnover costs are substantial, and this is especially true for small businesses because most of their employees run on tribal knowledge – when a member of the tribe leaves, so, too, does the knowledge.

-For instance, to replace an entry level, non-skilled employee costs up to 50% of the employee’s annual salary; whereas, for a supervisor’s position, the turnover cost could soar up to 150% of the annual salary.
+For instance, replacing an entry-level, non-skilled employee costs up to 50% of the employee’s annual salary.
+Whereas, when replacing a supervisor’s position, the turnover cost could soar up to 150% of the annual salary.

 Direct Costs of Turnover

 For an employee with a $60,000 salary, there are many of the costs you’d expect with them leaving.
 These include:

 - When businesses need to replace a billable worker in a hurry, most use a recruiter, who charges 20-30% of the new hire’s first-year salary.
 If we’re conservative, and go with 20% of a $60,000 salary, that’s a $12,000 hit to the bottom line.
 Ouch.

 - According to the University of Pennsylvania, external hires demand 18-20% more in salary than internal hires.
 If we split the difference and use 16%, that’s $10,000 more in salary expense (And we’re not even counting the cascading effect when coworkers find out about that higher pay level.)